repository-service-tuf/repository-service-tuf-api/docs/source/guide/Docker_README.md

 The value type is boolean (true/false [case sensitive](https://www.dynaconf.com/configuration/#available-options)).
 Default: true

-Disble the container as a token node.
+Disable the container as a token node.

-The container is enabled to be a token node by default, the endpoint `/api/v1/token` is visible and accept connections using token authentication and scope `write:token`
+The container is enabled to be a token node by default, the endpoint `/api/v1/token` is visible and accept connections using token authentication and scopes.

 #### (Optional) `RSTUF_BOOTSTRAP_NODE`